benevolent-games/tact/README.md

 ## 🍋 tact deck
 > *the full setup*

-the deck is the heart of tact, tying all the pieces together and putting a bow in it for you.
+the deck is the heart of tact, tying all the pieces together and putting a bow on it for you.

 ### 🛹 deck setup
 - **import stuff from tact**